New Nextail report finds that fashion embraces brave new world with data hires

 Analysis of the hiring patterns of 22 leading fashion companies shows that they have increased the number of data recruits by 40% over 2020.
 In fact, there are 8.2 data-related employees per US $1Billion of revenue among indexed retailers.

-The annual Retail Data-Forwardness Index (RDI) measures how much of their overall budget fashion businesses are investing in data science, data analysis and AI by way of such hires.
+The annual [LINK] Retail Data-Forwardness Index (RDI) measures how much of their overall budget fashion businesses are investing in data science, data analysis and AI by way of such hires.
 It divides the number of data-related employees by overall revenue for each retailer and creates a score then ranked against comparable retailers and brands.

 The RDI shows that sportswear businesses and the big North American corporations are investing the most, hinting that they will be the ones best placed to benefit in the new retail landscape.
 Standout brands include Nike and Levi Strauss & Co. which head this year’s rankings.